-The Click or tap here to enter text. is located at Click or tap here to enter text.
-The Click or tap here to enter text. is committed to supporting the community, including Click or tap here to enter text., in times of need and will make its facility available at the address listed above in line with the assumptions, processes, and terms outlined below.
+The [Reunification Site] is located at [address or description].
+The [Reunification Site] is committed to supporting the community, including [School Division], in times of need and will make its facility available at the address listed above in line with the assumptions, processes, and terms outlined below.